 This Grant Application Handbook is designed to provide information about the State of Alaska Small Cities Community Development Block Grant (CDBG) Program and to provide instructions and forms for preparing and submitting a funding request.
-On August 29, 2017, the Department of Commerce, Community, and Economic Development (DCCED) distributes the letter notifying eligible applicants of the availability of this Handbook, the Application Packet, and its Appendix, beginning the 2017 funding cycle.
+On August 28, 2018, the Department of Commerce, Community, and Economic Development (DCCED) distributes the letter notifying eligible applicants of the availability of this Handbook, the Application Packet, and its Appendix, beginning the 2018 funding cycle.
 (Instructions for the Application Packet can be found in Chapter IV.)
-Completed Application Packets must be received in the Fairbanks office of the Department of Commerce, Community, and Economic Development, 455 3rd Avenue, Suite 140, Fairbanks, Alaska 99701-4737, by 4:30 p.m.
-December 1, 2017.
+Completed Application Packets must be received in the Fairbanks office of the Department of Commerce, Community, and Economic Development, 455 3rd Avenue, Suite 140, Fairbanks, Alaska 99701-4737, no later than 4:30 p.m.
+December 7, 2018.
 A complete application including all necessary documents must be received in the Fairbanks office by this deadline.
 Applicants must submit an original and four copies of the application, the appendices, and all attachments.